mrDIMAS/StationIapetus/docs/design.md

 Some doors can be opened only if user has appropriate key card.

+#### Elevators

+Floors of vertical maps can be connected via elevators.
+Elevators should support any amount of levels.
+Each floor should have a button to call the elevator.

 #### Items

 - Small health pack - restores 20% of health.